Nov 22, 2024

 by Nadia El-Yaouti | Oct 21, 2021

-crude oil spill Photo Source: Adobe Stock Image
+Workers in protective gear cleaning up an oil spill on a polluted shoreline.
+Photo Source: Adobe Stock Image

 Buckeye Pipeline Co. and West Shore Pipeline Co have agreed to a settlement totaling nearly nine million dollars.
 The settlement comes after both companies allegedly violated the Clean Water Act and the Oil Pollution Act when their pipeline leaked crude oil into Chicago wetlands.